Case Study: Third-Party Risk Management

 Many regulators check the cybersecurity workforce through on-site inspections, where they interact with the relevant specialist by word of mouth or by self-assessment questionnaire.
 The regulators also check the training sessions.

 The industry’s engagement aims to influence its behavior or get feedback and views on the regulatory work.
-Industry engagement can be done using conferences and other methods, ensuring the outreach of a range of regulated entities and industry participants.
+Industry engagement can be done using conferences and other methods, ensuring the outreach of regulated entities and industry participants.
 Some jurisdictions incorporate third-party service providers in the engagement through events with regulators, supervisors, industry, and third-party services.

-The majority of the jurisdictions acknowledge the significance of mapping and classifying business services and supporting assets to strengthen resilience.
+Most jurisdictions acknowledge the significance of mapping and classifying business services and supporting assets to strengthen resilience.
 Moreover, independent assurance provides management and regulations with an evolution of whether appropriate controls have been instituted effectively.

 Cyber-security controls are executed via risk-based decisions against a regulated institution’s risk appetite.
 Conventionally, the regulated entities test information security controls applied to hardware, software, and data to prevent, detect, respond, and recover from cyber-attacks.